RobinRehmers/Calling-functions-and-mid-function-hooking-from-Csharp/README.md

 • **Item Spawning:** Implemented item spawning functionality by interacting directly with the game's internal functions.<br />
 • **Inter-process Communication (IPC):** Used Named Pipes for communication between the external WPF application and the injected DLL.<br />
 • **WPF Application:** Interface to select items and spawn them in-game.<br />
+• **xUnit Tests:** Implemented xUnit tests to verify the DLL injection process and to ensure the reliability of the Named Pipe connection.

 ### Technologies Used<br />